sdsc-hpc-training-org/basic_skills/basic_linux_skills/README.md

 [Back to Top](#top)
 <hr>

-### Copying directories
+### <a name="directories">Directories</a>

 A common task in computing is to work with examples and collaborator files.
 Suppose we want to copy the contents of another directory to our local directory.
 On Comet, there is a large suite of applications that you can work with.
-In this example, we will copy the GPU application folder.
-We will copy files from the HPCT user training directory.
+In this example, we will copy files from the HPCT user training directory.

 First, we will make a folder to hold comet examples and then `cd` into that new directory.
 This is done using the `mkdir` command:
 ```